Best March Madness Bracket Contests

 If you think Duke and Michigan can combine for 136 points or more, then you’d bet on the over.
 If you think the defenses will prevent the game from getting more than 135 combined points, then you’d bet the under.

 AP Photo/Nati Harnik, File

-It all depends on which contest you have entered, but the way it typically works is each round’s games are worth a certain number of points, and each correct choice in that round gives you that many points.
-Those points are added up, and a winner is determined by the total points.
+It all depends on which contest you have entered, but the way it typically works is each round’s games are worth a certain number of points.
+Each correct choice in that round gives you that many points.
+Those points are added up, and a winner is determined by the total points accumulated.
 In the case of a tie, the usual tie-breaker is the final score of the national championship game.
 But keep in mind that each contest has its own rules, and you should familiarize yourself with them prior to participating.

 There are a lot of ways for March Madness brackets to go off the rails, but once you see the math on the number of possible combinations for a single bracket, you’ll probably understand why.
 This math is based on if every team had an exact 50% chance to win any game.
-Since there are 63 games in a bracket, each with two potential outcomes, that would mean 9,223,372,036,854,775,808 possible combinations.
+Since there are 63 games in the recognized bracket (after the First Four round), each with two potential outcomes, that would mean 9,223,372,036,854,775,808 possible combinations.

 If you picked up a bracket and just randomly filled it out, you’d have a one in 9.2 quintillion chance of having a perfect bracket.
 Since few bettors actually just choose winning teams at random, the odds, according to DePaul University math professor Jeff Bergen, are closer to one in 128 billion.

-The American Gaming Association estimates there are over 70 million NCAA Tournament brackets filled out each March.
+The American Gaming Association estimates there are more than 70 million NCAA Tournament brackets filled out each March.